NextronSystems/evtx-baseline/README.md

 3. Increase the Sysmon log size to not lose events by log rotation (512MB-1GB were needed for the data in this repo)
 ![image](https://user-images.githubusercontent.com/79651203/155971412-1045b0f6-6309-4569-8041-687e4d2f4b08.png)

+4. Activate logging of process creation events
+5. Activate logging of process command line
+6. Activate Powershell scriptblock Logging
-4. Install software and simulate interaction
+7. Install software and simulate interaction

 ## Windows 10 Software and Interaction